About Primrose

 The Primrose Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lee County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Primrose, Kentucky residents are available through the local police department and authorized providers in Lee County.
+Fingerprinting services for Primrose, Kentucky residents are available through local police (where present) and authorized providers in Lee County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Primrose Police Department or Lee County Sheriff's Office for scheduling and fees.

-Property records for Primrose, Kentucky are maintained by the Lee Property Valuation Administrator's Office and the Lee County County Clerk.
+Property records for Primrose, Kentucky are maintained by the Lee Property Valuation Administrator's Office and the Lee County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lee County, including parcels in Primrose.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lee County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lee County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Lee County offices at the county courthouse.
 The Lee County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Primrose, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Lee County Clerk's office issues marriage licenses and maintains marriage records for Lee County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.